-This Conservation Area Appraisal document has been produced to support the designation of the Coventry Canal between Hawkesbury Junction and the Canal Basin in the city centre as a Conservation Area.
-The appraisal document defines and records the special architectural and historical interest of the Coventry Canal and identifies opportunities for enhancement.
+The Coventry Canal between Hawkesbury Junction and the Canal Basin in the city centre was designated as a Conservation Area on the 4th July 2012.
+This Conservation Area Appraisal document has been produced to support the designation and to define and record the special architectural and historical interest of the Coventry Canal and identify opportunities for enhancement.

 This document satisfies the requirements of the legislation and provides a firm basis on which applications for development within the Coventry Canal Conservation Area can be assessed.
-This appraisal should be read in conjunction with the Draft Management Plan which outlines the proposals and actions that will guide and manage future change.
+This appraisal should be read in conjunction with the Management Plan which outlines the proposals and actions that will guide and manage future change.